harminderpabla/harminderpabla.github.io/_posts/2019-03-08-ProjectB-fourthpost.md

 ## What did I accomplish this week?

 This week I made a contact us page for desktop, tablet as well as the mobile version.
-I also updated the home page as I made some changes in the color palette
+I also updated the home page as I made some changes in the color palette.